-- a) Identify the elements involved in the simulation scenario.
-In this example are: - > Two modules Module A and B (yellow boxes). - > Three product files Input, Intermediate and Output (green boxes). - > Three XML configuration files a global and two local files (blue boxes). - b) Provide a detailed description of the simulation logic.
-The one depicted in the example is as follows: - The input for the simulation chain is the file "input.txt", it is also the input for Module A. - There are two modules, one after the other, in the simulation (Module A and Module B).
-These modules execute a set of algorithms and are callable by command line invocation. - > Module A generates an output file ("interm.txt") that Module B accepts as input. - The output of the simulation chain is the file generated "output.txt" and is considered as the result product in the chain. - Module A and Module B have a configuration interface requiring two files, one local ("localA.xml" and "localB.xml") and one global that is common to both modules ("global.xml").
+- b) Provide a detailed description of the simulation logic.
+The one depicted in the example is as follows: - > The input for the simulation chain is the file "input.txt", it is also the input for Module A. - There are two modules, one after the other, in the simulation (Module A and Module B).
+These modules execute a set of algorithms and are callable by command line invocation. - Module A generates an output file ("interm.txt") that Module B accepts as input. - The output of the simulation chain is the file generated "output.txt" and is considered as the result product in the chain. - Module A and Module B have a configuration interface requiring two files, one local ("localA.xml" and "localB.xml") and one global that is common to both modules ("global.xml").
 These configuration files contain the simulation parameters that govern the internal functionality of modules.
-The ones relevant for all modules in the simulation shall be identified and assigned to global configuration file. - The log messages system provides information about the current state of the modules during a simulation run. - c) Develop the modules following the architecture defined in the design phase.
+The ones relevant for all modules in the simulation shall be identified and assigned to global configuration file. - ➤ Identify which input data files are considered input files and which ones (if any) can be passed to the modules as path within the Local Configuration file noting the disadvantages mentioned in section 2.2.2 - > The log messages system provides information about the current state of the modules during a simulation run. - c) Develop the modules following the architecture defined in the design phase.
 The development process for the example shall be: - Build the configuration files with the simulation parameters.
 Simplified example configuration files are shown here below.